Mittal-Analytics/gst-e-invoicing/docs/getting-credentials.md

 ## Using pass-through APIs from GSPs

 For users who don't have a direct access, they can use the pass-through APIs.
-Pass-through APIs are a mirror of direct APIs but are provided by a GSP (GST Suvidha Partners).
+Pass-through APIs are a mirror of direct APIs but are provided by a GSP (GST Suvidha Providers).

 The APIs provided by GSPs are either passthrough APIs or custom APIs.
 - Passthrough APIs: these are mirror of direct APIs.
 These use the same payloads and encryption like the direct APIs.